Daily Read - Judges 13:1-14:20; John 1:29-51; Psalm 102:1-28; Proverbs 14:15-16

 in the Hebrew.

 On his journey to Timnah, a lion came to devour him, but the Spirit of God came upon him and he tore the lion to pieces killing him.
 Later, he came upon the carcass of the lion to find bees and honey inside.
-He ate some of the honey and took some home for his parents to eat.
+He ate of the honey and took some home for his parents to eat.
 Of course, he never told them where he had gotten the honey because he was well aware of his Nazirite vow.
 He knew what it meant to touch a dead animal, yet alone eat something from its carcass!

 Did these acts of disobedience open doors in Samson's life allowing the devourer opportunity to take advantage of Him?
 Did these seemingly small compromises begin weakening His commitment and vows to God?
 How many times do we give the enemy access in our lives dismissing his temptations as insignificant or petty only to find out later how destructive they actually were?